scalacenter/scalafix/README.md

 # OrganizeImports

 A Scalafix custom rule that organizes import statements.
-It implements the following features:

-- Grouping import statements by import expression prefix (with regular expression support).
-- Breaking import expressions in a single import statement into separate import statements.
-- Merging import statements with common prefix into a single statement.
-- Sorting import selectors by customizable orders.
-- Using wildcard import when the number of import selectors exceeds a configurable threshold.

 ## Installation